Alabama Creole people: Antebellum period (1815–1861)

-Alabama Creole society prior to the Civil War
+Antebellum Alabama Creole society

-On the eve of the Civil War, Mobile presented a cultural mixture that was rarely encountered in other Southern cities.
-In Mobile you found blacks, both slave and free, Indians, whites, and the mixed people of all three races.
-There were also immigrants representing every major European ethnic group; Catholics, Jews, and Protestants of different denominations all lived together in Mobile.

 The institution of slavery presented white Alabamians with a serious challenge.
 Anglo-American Southerners generally defended slavery as a positive institution for the benefit of the slaves.
 The large Creole community in Mobile posed serious practical and ideological problems for the proponents of slavery.
 How could slavery be a positive good for both whites and blacks when the Creole population not only existed, but prospered?

 Creoles maintained their own schools, churches, fire companies, and social institutions; urban slaves had access to money, as well as the company of other slaves and free blacks.
 Following the Creole custom liberté des savanes (savannah liberty), although outlawed by Americans, many slaves hired themselves out and accumulated personal funds.
-Slaves in Mobile learned to read and write from the highly educated Creoles, and they gained emancipation through their skilled labor.
+Slaves in Mobile learned to read and write from the highly educated Creoles, and they gained freedom through their skilled labor.

 Although the antebellum period was the most colorful, exuberant period of Mobile's history, it was also short-lived.
 Young Alabama Creoles who began their careers in the 1820s lived to see their fortunes and the accomplishments of their city destroyed by a civil war, which they more than other Alabamians, sought to avoid.

-Alabama Creoles during the Civil War
+Alabama Creoles during the Civil War (1861–1864)

-Creoles during the Civil war in both Louisiana and Alabama petitioned the Confederate government to form military units to protect their homes, their cities, and their states.
-In New Orleans, Creoles formed the Louisiana Native Guard in 1861, although Confederate forces ultimately dissolved the unit in 1862.
+Creoles during the Civil war in both Louisiana and Alabama petitioned their state governments to form military units to protect their homes, their cities, and their states.
+In New Orleans, Creoles formed the Louisiana Native Guard in 1861, although Confederate States Army forces ultimately dissolved the unit in 1862.

 Creoles in Mobile also continuously petitioned to join the war effort.
-In November of 1862, Alabama's General Assembly passed legislation allowing Creoles to enroll in the state militia, and a unit of Alabama Creole Guards was raised.
+In November 1862, Alabama's General Assembly passed legislation allowing Creoles to enroll in the state militia, and a unit of Alabama Creole Guards was raised.

 In November 1863, the general in command of Mobile, Dabney H. Maury, requested that the Confederate War Department immediately accept Creole state militia into Confederate service, with the idea of making them heavy artillerists to man Mobile's shore batteries.
 Confederate Secretary of War James A. Seddon denied Maury's request and stated that blacks could never be enlisted as Confederate soldiers.

 Nevertheless, in 1864, as Mobile needed defenders for the city, Creoles joined Confederate cavalry units, and a company of Creoles in Confederate service, the Native Guards, formed from a Creole firefighting battalion.
 After Federal forces defeated the Confederates in Mobile, the Creole Native Guards disappeared from service.